joerez/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Rick Kicks met the Unicorn King who granted him magic powers.
+Rick Kicks goes home and takes a well deserved nap.
 The end.

 ## Cast